imd-tec/qualcomm-ci/README.md

 ## Requirements
 **GitHub**
-- A Qualcomm manifest repository that:
+- A private Qualcomm manifest repository that:
   - Contains the ```trigger-build.yml``` workflow under ```.github/workflows```.
     - See [```for-manifest-repo/trigger-build-ci```](https://github.com/imd-tec/qualcomm-ci/blob/master/for_manifest_repo/trigger-build-ci.yml).
   - Has a PAT secret for inter-repo read access.